-The sweet earthiness of beets in this hummus is tempered by hummus tahini and creamy labneh.
+The sweet earthiness of beets breathes new life into this Middle Eastern favorite served with a dollop of creamy labneh.
 If you can't find labneh, just substitute full-fat Greek yogurt for the same rich dairy tang.
 Black sesame seeds and cilantro make a striking garnish on this beautiful dish that comes together easily.

 Preheat the oven to 425 degrees F. Peel the beets and cut them into 1-inch chunks.
 Toss the beets together with the coriander seeds, bay leaf, 1 tablespoon olive oil, 1/2 teaspoon salt and 1/4 cup water in a square baking dish.
 Cover with aluminum foil and roast until the beets are very tender when pierced with a knife, about 45 minutes.
 Remove the foil and let cool about 10 minutes.
 Turn the oven down to 325 degrees F.